LASIK and Cataract Surgery

 As an optometrist, Dr. Langer can provide treatment for the majority of medical eye and vision needs that do not require surgery.
-When surgical intervention is needed or desired, Dr. Langer works closely with area ophthalmologists to co-manage ocular surgeries.
-The most common ocular surgeries Dr. Langer co-manages are LASIK and cataract surgery.
+When surgical intervention is the necessary or desired line of treatment, Dr. Langer works closely with the best ophthalmologists in Austin to co-manage ocular surgeries.
+The most common ocular surgeries Dr. Langer co-manages are LASIK and cataract surgeries.

 For patients over age 40, the decision of whether to proceed with LASIK surgery is more complex.
 Between ages 40 and 60, glasses prescriptions tend to change and patients lose the ability to focus at near.
 This condition is known as presbyopia.
 Even though the distance prescription will likely change after LASIK surgery, it won’t change drastically.
-Patients with large prescriptions often appreciate several years of perfect distance vision after LASIK, followed by a much milder prescription in years to come.
-Patients who start out with milder prescriptions, may not appreciate LASIK, as their original glasses prescription can return several years after LASIK is performed.
+Patients with large prescriptions often experience and appreciate several years of perfect distance vision after LASIK, followed by a much milder prescription in years to come.
+Patients with milder prescriptions, may not appreciate LASIK, as their original glasses prescription can return several years after LASIK is performed.
 Unfortunately, LASIK can only correct distance or near vision in presbyopic patients, not both.
-Patients over age 40 have to make a compromise when it comes to LASIK.
-Luckily there are other options for corrective vision surgery that may be more suitable for presbyopic patients.
-Elective lens replacement surgery is one alternative.

-As adults age, the lens of the eye clouds forming cataracts.
-Cataracts cause patients to experience: blurry vision, needing more illumination to read, an increase in glare at night, and colors not appearing vivid.
+As adults age, the lenses of the eyes cloud forming cataracts.
+Cataracts cause patients to experience blurry vision, the need for more illumination to read, an increase in glare at night, and colors not appearing vivid.
 Most cataracts develop slowly, with a gradual onset of symptoms.
 Cataracts are a normal aging change, and not an eye disease.

-While Dr. Langer does not perform LASIK, cataract surgery, or elective lens replacement surgery, she has close relationships with area ophthalmologists and is able to provide pre-and post-operative care.
+While Dr. Langer does not perform LASIK, cataract surgery, or elective lens replacement surgery, she has close relationships with top-rated Austin area ophthalmologists, and is able to provide pre-and post-operative care.
 If you are unsure which procedure is right for you, Dr. Langer is happy to offer her expertise.